A voice for

 Agnus castus has a relaxing and calming quality.
 It is called on for women suffering premenstrual and menopausal tensions, and has been used more widely by practitioners as a contribution to a soothing herb blend.

-• Into the heart of Agnus Castus
+• Into the heart of agnus castus

 There is a consistent association of agnus castus with chastity (as referenced by male authors at least) but it was also a remedy that women considered as their own, with strong associations with motherhood and perhaps even to fend off unwanted male attentions.